Several uniformed law enforcement officers, including Derrick Lew, stand and talk outside the entrance of a government building marked "850.

 San Francisco needs to shave $400 million in spending to accommodate a budget deficit, and Mayor Daniel Lurie has instructed departments to start by cutting any services that duplicate one another.

-But the Adult Probation Department last week submitted a budget proposal requesting $12.7 million for a new program that furnishes the same service a city-contracted nonprofit is already paid to provide.
+But the Adult Probation Department submitted a budget proposal last week requesting $12.7 million for a new program that furnishes the same service a city-contracted nonprofit is already paid to provide.

-The city currently gives over $8 million annually to the San Francisco Pretrial Diversion Project to work with people awaiting trial outside of jail.
-The nonprofit has for 50 years connected people suspected of crimes to housing, employment, and medical treatment — the same services the probation department is now proposing.
+The city currently pays more than $8 million annually to the San Francisco Pretrial Diversion Project to work with people awaiting trial outside of jail.

 CEO David Mauroff said the Pretrial Diversion Project received no notification of the probation department’s proposal, which he described as “an exact duplication of our services at a much higher cost.”
-His nonprofit currently has a staff approaching 100 and a total budget of $12.8 million, part of which is covered by local and state grants.

-Probation is asking for $11 million from the city’s general fund and $1.7 million in court funding.
 According to the proposal, which will be reviewed by the mayor’s office in the coming months, part of the money will go toward providing housing and mental health services to those awaiting trial.
-It would also fund 50 full-time employees, who are already being recruited.
-Last Thursday, a director position was posted.

 “I’ve never heard of putting out job descriptions that haven’t even been approved in the budget,” said Sandra Lee Fewer, a former budget chair for San Francisco Board of Supervisors and a current board member of the Pretrial Diversion Program.